1944 Cherry Point Marines Flying Leathernecks football team

 The 1944 Cherry Point Marines Flying Leathernecks football team represented Marine Corps Air Station Cherry Point in North Carolina during the 1944 college football season.
-Led by head coach Maurice J. "Clipper" Smith, the Flying Leathernecks compiled a record of 3–6.
+Led by head coach Clipper Smith, the Flying Leathernecks compiled a record of 3–6.

 In the final Litkenhous Ratings, Cherry Point Marines ranked 116th among the nation's college and service teams and second out of six United States Marine Corps teams with a rating of 67.8.